servicecatalog/jenkinsScripts/setup/azure/README.md

 ## Getting started
 As this setup is using [Microsoft Azure](https://azure.microsoft.com/) as Vagrant provider, which allows Vagrant to control and provision machines in Microsoft Azure, following steps need to be executed for make it working:
+> **_NOTE:_**  Execute the commands outside of the VPN network.

 ```
 $ vagrant box add azure https://github.com/azure/vagrant-azure/raw/v2.0/dummy.box --provider azure
 $ vagrant plugin install vagrant-azure
 ```

-Additionally, following environment variables must be set as they are used for setting up the connection to Azure platform:
+Additionally, following environment variables must be set as they are used for setting up the connection to Azure platform.
+Please note that `AZURE_CLIENT_SECRET` contains the value of the client secret and not the secret ID.

 ```
 AZURE_TENANT_ID